Metastable phase separation and information retrieval in multicomponent mixtures: Discussion

 \subsection{Summary}

 In this paper, we have derived the conditions for metastability of phase separated states in multicomponent liquid mixtures.
 We have found that stability of all constituent phases is necessary and sufficient for stability of the phase separated state, with only singular exceptions.
 To illustrate this, we developed a minimal model for metastable phase separation in a binary mixture with highly non-linear interactions.
-Furthermore, studying the liquid Hopfield model in the canonical ensemble, we have shown that multicomponent liquid mixtures can phase separate into phases of prescribed compositions and thus perform reliable information retrieval.
-Therefore, this latter model can be seen as a toy model for cytoplasmic organization through phase separation.
+Furthermore, studying the liquid Hopfield model in the canonical ensemble, we have shown that multicomponent liquid mixtures can phase separate into phases of prescribed compositions and thus perform reliable information retrieval through nucleation.
+Therefore, this latter model can be seen as a toy model for cytoplasmic organization through phase separation or phase separation in synthetic multicomponent mixtures.